 6. When You Use Email, Leverage the Subject Line

 In the modern workforce, the majority of communication is done through email.
+Especially as more offices are working as remote teams.
 Because employees often receive dozens, if not hundreds, of emails each day, an inbox can quickly become cluttered.

 7. Give Your Employees the Opportunity to Recharge

-Frequently working long hours is numbing and exhausting, particularly to a person’s mindset, and it is difficult to effectively communicate with one another when you are exhausted.
-Actively encourage your employees to step away from their desks when they need too.
+Frequently working long hours is numbing and exhausting, particularly to a person’s mindset.
+It is difficult to effectively communicate with one another when you are exhausted.
+Actively encourage your employees to step away from their desks when they need a break.
+Use these strategies to improve communication in your company.

 8. Plan External Events